graebnerc/DataScienceSpring23/content/notes/data-wrangling-lecture-notes/pubdir/index.md

 have useful default values, but its usually nicer to be explicit.

 When specifying the argument `cols` you have several possibilities.
-The safest variant is to use the function `dplyr::all_of()` and pass a character vector with the column names.
-You can save a lot of writing by using so called [selection helpers](https://dplyr.tidyverse.org/reference/dplyr_tidy_select.html), a very useful tool we will learn about later.
+The simplest variant is to pass a character vector with the column names.
+But note that you can save a lot of writing by using so called [selection helpers](https://dplyr.tidyverse.org/reference/dplyr_tidy_select.html), a very useful tool we will learn about later.